 What is a Certificate Signing Request?

 A Certificate Signing Request (CSR code) is a block of encoded text that contains the information about the organization that applies for an SSL certificate, and the domain that needs to be secured.
 A CSR is what you give to the COMODO Certificate Authority (now Sectigo CA), to generate your SSL certificate.
 It is an essential part of obtaining an SSL certificate.

 The CSR code also contains the public key that will be embedded in the issued certificate.
-CSR code with the public key are generated out of the RSA private key and most often CSR and RSA key are generated at the same time depending on the control panel or webserver type the key pair is generated on.
+CSR code is generated out of the RSA private key and most often CSR and RSA key are generated at the same time depending on the control panel or web server type the key pair is generated on.
 Public and private keys are related in such a way that only a public key can be used to encrypt messages, and only the corresponding private key can be used to decrypt them.
 Therefore, after the RSA key and CSR code are generated, you can use the CSR code for the certificate activation through your account with us.
 In the meanwhile, the private key should remain secret and be stored on the server, it will be needed for the certificate installation on the server and will be used to decrypt the information encrypted with the public key.

-Thus, we recommend to generate CSR codes (with RSA private keys) on the servers the certificate will be subsequently installed on.
+Thus, we recommend generating CSR codes (with RSA private keys) on the servers the certificate will be subsequently installed on.

 If the private key was lost, deleted or compromised, a new pair of CSR and RSA should be generated and the certificate should be reissued.